-UBC is proposing an update to Building Permit fees in the Development and Building Regulations.
+Update to Building Permit fees in the Development and Building Regulations

 UBC’s Strategic Plan: Shaping UBC's Next Century, together with the Vancouver Campus Plan, UBC Land Use Plan, and Public Realm Plan guide the physical planning of UBC Vancouver provide the foundation for developing and evaluating proposed physical changes, and help shape the University’s form, character, and landscape.